6 Tasks for Efficient Google Workspace Admin

 • Cybersecurity events

 Why is keeping an eye on the above aspects of the Google Workspace environment important?
-The above items, while not all-inclusive, represent some of the more major areas of day-to-day G Suite administration.
+The above items, while not all-inclusive, represent some of the more major areas of day-to-day Google Workspace administration.
 This involves the daily activities of provisioning users and other resources, to keep an eye on security configuration and security-related events in the environment.

-It is important for G Suite administrators to make use of Cloud Identity and Access Management or Cloud IAM in implementing the overall security strategy for their Google Workspace organizations.
-What is cloud IAM?
-This is the mechanism that allows organizations to manage access to resources by defining who has what access to which resource.
+IAM is the mechanism that allows organizations to manage access to resources by defining who has what access to which resource.
 There are many aspects of the cloud IAM that Google allows organizations to implement in the Google Workspace organization.
 However, below are a few of the benefits and features of Google Workspace public cloud IAM:

 • Access control based on identity